Glasgow Airport Movements 2021

 After depositing passengers at the terminal, the Smart Wings Boeing 737 relocated to Stand 37L on the West Apron for overnight parking.

-On Tuesday 17 August, Embraer ERJ-190STD PH-EZX KLM Cityhopper (SkyTeam colours) and Bombardier CRJ-900LR EI-FPD CityJet (all white colours) called in.
+On Tuesday 17 August, ERJ-190STD PH-EZX of KLM Cityhopper (SkyTeam colours) and Bombardier CRJ-900LR EI-FPD CityJet (all white colours) called in.

 Also on the 17th, Fokker F100 YR-FZA of Carpatair (arrived from Amsterdam with AZ Alkmaar for their Europa League match against Celtic).
-This Romanian airline has its headquarters at Timisoara with a smaller base at Bucharest international airport.
-The carrier operates an extensive domestic network as well as international service to Germany, Italy, Greece, Moldova and Ukraine.
-Carpatair also specialises in ACMI `wet` leasing and charter services. etc*
+This Romanian airline has its headquarters at Timisoara with a smaller base at Bucharest international Airport.
+The carrier operates an extensive domestic network as well as international flights to Germany, Italy, Greece, Moldova and Ukraine.
+Carpatair also specialises in ACMI `wet` leasing and charter services.

 Boeing 777-21H(LR) A6-EWJ flew in from Dubai on Tuesday 17 August.